 Yes, it’s used a lot in new builds and Victorian home styling!
 Wall panelling is inspired by period panelling interior styles and has become a modern design element around the home including in living rooms.
 Adding panelling to your living room can modernise your space by adding depth and character when styled with contemporary furnishings and decor.
-Half wall panelling and square panelling has become a popular way to update the home.
+Half-wall panelling and square panelling have become popular in update the home.

 Try white panelling in the living room